Prime detecting quasi-modular forms in higher level: Introduction

 \begin{rem} Before we move forward, we mention that a Galois theoretic proof of Conjecture \ref{Conj:CvIO} was recently obtained in \cite{BvIMOS}.
 Their proof relies on an extension of the fundamental lemma of Ono-Skinner \cite{Ono-Skinner}.
 Their proof rests on showing that the Fourier coefficients of cusp forms vary erratically in congruence classes, while the proof of Theorem \ref{thm:KKL} rests on showing that the signs of the Fourier coefficients of cusp forms vary erratically.
 With regard to forms of higher level, the proof of \cite{BvIMOS} seems to follow through but for an important caveat.
 The forms considered should not have complex multiplication (in the sense of Ribet \cite{Ribet}).
-Our proof does not require this restriction and works in the most general setting.
+Observe that this is not a restriction for the full level case as there are no non-zero CM forms of full level.
+Our proof does not require this restriction and works in a fairly general setting.\footnote{We note that this is partially a consequence of our decision to exclude elements of the kernel as ``detecting primes" in Theorem \ref{thm:VanishPrimesArithmetic}; in particular, if a CM form vanishes in an arithmetic progression due to CM properties, then it vanishes for \underline{all} coefficients in that arithmetic progression (not just the primes), so it lies in the kernel component.} We rely on sign changes, a less demanding tool than congruences.
 The key input here is provided by the prime number theorems\footnote{For an $L$-function $L(s)=\sum_{n\geqslant 1} a_n n^{-s}$ (initially defined for $\Re(s)> 1$), the prime number theorem refers to the asymptotic formula of the form

 where the constant $c$ may be zero.} for $L$-functions and Rankin-Selberg $L$-functions attached to quasi-modular forms (these are easily seen to be shifts of the corresponding $L$ functions attached to the original holomorphic modular forms and enjoy all of their analytic properties).
 These results rest on the analytic properties of the associated $L$-functions and therefore ultimately on the theory of newforms, irrespective of whether or not the forms possess complex multiplication.
-Thus our results are slightly more general than what can be deduced using Galois theoretic considerations.

 \end{rem}

 \begin{rem} A weaker statement (than Theorem \ref{thm:VanishPrimesArithmetic}) along the lines of Theorem \ref{thm:KKL} reads that, for any $n\in\mathcal{V}_{m,M}$,